Insight and analysis on the impact of IFRS 16 Leases

 For the first time, analysts will be able to see a company’s own assessment of its lease liabilities, calculated using a prescribed methodology that all companies reporting under IFRS will be required to follow.

-Our SlideShare presentation can help you to understand the proposals and the possible impacts for your business.
+To help you to understand the proposals and the possible impacts for your business, download our presentation.

 “All companies that lease major assets will see an increase in reported assets and liabilities.
 This will affect a wide variety of sectors, from airlines that lease aircraft to retailers that lease stores.
 The larger the lease portfolio, the greater the impact on key reporting metrics.”